-As a teacher at St. Philomena Catholic School, I accept the responsibility of cooperating with parents in the spiritual, emotional, and intellectual education of their children.
-I believe that my mission is to educate children and to form Disciples of Christ.
-Therefore, I will:
+Each teacher at St. Philomena School accepts the responsibility of cooperating with parents in the spiritual, emotional, and intellectual education of their children.
+Each teacher further commits that his/her mission is to educate children and to form Disciples of Christ consistent with the mission and teachings of the Church.
+Therefore, teachers at St. Philomena School agree to: